 A voluntary group that provides support to vulnerable people has been honoured with the highest possible award.

-Linlithgow Link, which was set up back in 1979 and was the first voluntary group of its kinds in West Lothian, received the Queen’s Award for Voluntary Service this week.
+Linlithgow Link, which was set up back in 1979 and was the first voluntary group of its kind in West Lothian, will receive the Queen’s Award for Voluntary Service.

 Linlithgow Link volunteers also run a Tuesday group in West Port Bield Housing for elderly people where they are entertained and have the opportunity to interact with each other.

-Linlithgow Link received the award from Lord Lieutenant Isobel Brydie this week.
+Linlithgow Link will receive the award from Lord Lieutenant Isobel Brydie later this summer.